solana-foundation/solana-improvement-documents/proposals/0166-dynamic-stack-frames.md

 The SVM currently allocates a fixed amount of stack space to each function frame.
-We propose allowing programs to dynamically manage their stack space through the introduction of an explicit stack pointer register.
+We propose allowing programs to dynamically manage their stack space through the introduction of an explicit stack pointer.

 ## Motivation